Leon-DDietrich/biol217/day5.md

 ![tree_picture](resources/Anvio_tree.png)

-Which binning strategy gives you the best quality for the Archaea bins??
+### Which binning strategy gives you the best quality for the Archaea
+bins??

-Looking at the completeness and redundancy, the METABAT archaea bin has 97.37 and 5.26, respectively and
+Looking at the completeness and redundancy, the METABAT archaea bin has 97.37 and 5.26, respectively and COCOCT has 73.68 and 1.32.
+The redundancy pf CONCOCT is better but the completeness of METABAT is much higher, so METABAT seems to be the better choice.

-How many Archaea bins do you get that are of High Quality?
-How many Archaea bins do you get that are of High Quality?
+### How many Archaea and Bacteria bins do you get that are of High Quality?
+Defining high quality as a completeness higher than 80 % and a low redundancy, we got 25 high quality bacterial bins and one from archaea

 to summarize the data so far: